Why does my singing sound awful recorded? ( Top 10 Reasons )

 If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com

-In today’s world, it is way too easy to simply download a singing app and to modify your voice so it sounds better.
+In today’s world, it is way too easy to simply download a singing app and modify your voice so it sounds better.
 However, if you are a serious singer who actually dreams of a career in singing then this is one of the worst things you can do as a beginner singer.
-The problem is that once you get used to your recorded voice being modified by autotune like software you will have an extremely hard time facing the reality that you are in fact not that good when you are singing live.
+The problem is that once you get used to your recorded voice being modified by autotune-like software you will have an extremely hard time facing the reality that you are in fact not that good when you are singing live.

 This is why you will see a lot of people with absolutely no singing talent go to singing auditions and they simply get wrecked by the staff.
 Not only they are delusional singers who do rely on software to make them sound good but they are absolutely convinced that they actually have a good voice until they start singing live.
-Although this is typical to our modern way of life, as most people stay on social media for fake internet points and they will do anything to get them, including modifying their voice and photoshopping their images.
+Although this is typical of our modern way of life, as most people stay on social media for fake internet points and they will do anything to get them, including modifying their voice and photoshopping their images.

 It is normal when you first listen to your recorded voice to find it weird or even awful.
 Most beginner singers focus on practicing and once they start recording their singing they find it awful simply due to the fact that they are not used to listening to their own voice.
-This is also true even if you are not singing, while most people are used to hear their own voice through messaging apps they rarely listen to their voice recorded with an actual microphone.
+This is also true even if you are not singing, while most people are used to hearing their own voice through messaging apps they rarely listen to their voice recorded with an actual microphone.

 If you find your voice awkward or even awful at first you will have to give it some time, listen to your recordings a couple of times every day.
 In one week this awkward feeling when you listen to yourself will go away and only then you should start focusing on the other aspects of why you sound awful on recordings.

 Hydration plays a big part in singing, while you are singing you probably do not notice how detrimental the effects of dehydration are but once you listen to your recording you will find that your voice is awful.
-If you want to know which types of drinks are best for your recoded voice, check out my recent article Best drink for singing voice? ( Top 13 drinks to help your voice ).
+If you want to know which types of drinks are best for your recorded voice, check out my recent article Best drink for singing voice? ( Top 13 drinks to help your voice ).
 When it comes to hydration it is vital that you take small sips often, rather than drinking a lot of water in one go.

 One of the biggest mistakes which will make your singing voice sound awful is that you are singing from your throat, rather than from your diaphragm.
 If you are serious about singing you must learn how to sing from the diaphragm.
 While you might even not notice that you are not singing from the diaphragm as a beginner singer you will definitely notice the detrimental effects of singing from the throat on your recordings.

 One of the main reasons why your singing sounds awful when recorded is that you are not using a high-quality microphone.
-Most people use whatever they have on hand to record their singing, oftentimes they use their mobile phone to record their songs which are not made for singers and will definitely make you sound weird and awkward.
+Most people use whatever they have on hand to record their singing, oftentimes they use their mobile phones to record their songs which are not made for singers and will definitely make you sound weird and awkward.
 If you are one of those singers who do record themselves on their phones do not worry and simply try a more professional microphone.

 Professional microphones do cost a lot of money, however generally speaking they do come with specialized software that does a lot of things when it comes to improving the quality of your recorded singing.
 While most will not actually change your voice, they will cut out background noise and even help you with the pitch.
 If you find that your singing still sounds awful when you are recorded it probably means that you will need to step your singing game up and practice to get better.